yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/scala/ycql.md

 ---
-title: Use Scala to build a YugabyteDB application
+title: Build a Scala application that uses YCQL
-headerTitle: Build a Scala app
+headerTitle: Build a Scala application
 linkTitle: Build a Scala app
 description: Follow this tutorial to use Scala and YCQL to build a simple YugabyteDB application.
 menu: